Localized and degenerate controls for the incompressible Navier-Stokes system: Introduction

-where the pairs of integers $\xsym{\ell} = (\ell_1,\ell_2)$ are taken from a finite family~$\mathcal{K}~\subset~\mathbb{Z}^2\setminus\{\xsym{0}\}$ and the set $\mathcal{K}$ provides the Fourier modes which are allowed to be triggered by the controls.
-The coefficients $(\zeta_{\xsym{\ell}}^s, \zeta_{\xsym{\ell}}^c)$ in \eqref{equation:fintype}, which will be used to calculate $\gamma_1,\dots,\gamma_{N+5}$, depend only on time and can be viewed as the true controls.
-Subsequently, the action of the force $g$ is squeezed into the control region $\omegaup$.
-To this end, the background flow encoding the observability property is interchanged with a return method trajectory shifting the whole torus $\mathbb{T}^2$ until each particle has passed through $\omegaup$.
-The latter step will hereby motivate the particular constructions of the building blocks $\xsym{\vartheta}_1,\dots,\xsym{\vartheta}_{N}$, which are essentially the Fourier modes from \eqref{equation:fintype} composed with certain flow maps.
-The profiles $\xsym{\vartheta}_{N+1},\xsym{\vartheta}_{N+2},\xsym{\vartheta}_{N+3}$ ensure that the force acting on the vorticity is average-free.
-Two more functions $\xsym{\vartheta}_{N+4},\xsym{\vartheta}_{N+5}$, which shall be curl-free, are then required to also act on the velocity average.
-Next, scaling arguments related to the return method yield the approximate controllability in a short time by means of large controls for the original nonlinear vorticity problem.
+where~$\xsym{\ell} = (\ell_1,\ell_2)$ runs over a finite subset~$\mathcal{K}~\subset~\mathbb{Z}^2\setminus\{\xsym{0}\}$, providing the Fourier modes that are allowed to be triggered by the controls.
+The coefficients $(\zeta_{\xsym{\ell}}^s, \zeta_{\xsym{\ell}}^c)$ in \eqref{equation:fintype}, which will be used to calculate $\gamma_1,\dots,\gamma_{N+4}$, depend only on time and can be viewed as the actual controls.
+Subsequently, the effects of the force $g$ are localized in the control region~$\omegaup$.
+To this end, the drift vector field encoding the observability property is interchanged with a return method trajectory shifting the whole torus~$\mathbb{T}^2$ such that all information passes through $\omegaup$.
+The latter step will motivate the particular constructions of $\xsym{\vartheta}_1,\dots,\xsym{\vartheta}_{N}$, which are essentially the Fourier modes from \eqref{equation:fintype} composed with a flow map translating between the observable and the return method drift.
+The additional profiles $\xsym{\vartheta}_{N+1}$ and $\xsym{\vartheta}_{N+2}$ render the force acting on the vorticity average-free, while $\xsym{\vartheta}_{N+3}$ and $\xsym{\vartheta}_{N+4}$ are curl-free and allow to manipulate the velocity average.
+Next, scaling arguments related to the return method yield the approximate controllability in a short time of the original nonlinear vorticity problem driven by large finitely decomposable controls.
 Eventually, the proof of \Cref{theorem:main0_vel} is concluded by deriving formulas for the velocity controls based on the previously found vorticity controls.